 Water Safety on the Mazinaw

-At the 2020 AGM, I was asked to discuss the park-related water safety concerns that our members have with the canoe/kayak rentals operators and the Superintendent of Bon Echo Provincial Park, and to send out a communication to our MPOA members.
+At a past AGM, we were asked to discuss the park-related water safety concerns that our members have with the canoe/kayak rentals operators and the Superintendent of Bon Echo Provincial Park, and to send out a communication to our MPOA members.

 After polling those who attended the AGM for more information, they provided a number of anecdotal situations and issues, which have been summarized and can be found in the larger document.
 To summarize, the most prevalent issues are addressed here.